 in short, pre-processing is used when preparing the data would take so long that the printing would time out, therefore it first prepares the data and only then it calls the report.

-SrsReportDataProviderPreProcess uses regular tables and therefore it needs to distinguish data for different runs of the same report, so it uses the transaction ID
+SrsReportDataProviderPreProcess uses regular tables and therefore it needs to distinguish data for different runs of the same report, so it uses the transaction ID.

 Since SrsReportDataProviderPreProcessTempDB has been introduced, you should use it instead of SrsReportDataProviderPreProcess.
 TempDB don't need such the distinction over transaction ID, because there is a separate instance of the table for each run.